Introduction to the Classical Guitar

 1. Spider Exercises

-• These exercises involve using all four fingers independently, promoting strength and coordination.
+• These exercises involve using all four fingers independently, promoting stretch and coordination.

 • Exercise: Place your fingers on the 4th, 3rd, 2nd, and 1st frets of the 6th string (one finger per fret).
-Play each note in sequence, then move to the next string and repeat.
+Play each note in sequence, keeping each finger up against the fretwire, then move to the next string and repeat.
 Reverse the order once you reach the 1st string.

-• Exercise: Play a note with your index finger, then hammer on the next fret with your middle finger without plucking again.
+• Exercise: Play the 3rd string at the 5th fret with your 1 finger, then hammer on the next fret with your 2 finger without plucking again.
 Reverse the motion for pull-offs.
-Practice on different strings and frets.
+Practice with different finger combinations on different strings and frets.

 3. Finger Independence Drills